 Day 05 : Trongsa to Bumthang

-Morning visit to striking Trongsa Dzong, ancestral abode of Bhutan’s Royal family.
-Then visit Ta Dzong, built as watch tower to guard Trongsa Dzong.
-After that proceed to Bumthang and in the afternoon, visit here ; the Jakar Dzong built in 17th century during the time of Shabdrung Ngawang Namgyal, the first religious and temporal ruler of Bhutan.
-Then visit the Kurjey monastery where Guru Padsambhava left his body imprint in the 8thcentury.
-The temple was later built in 17th century.
+Morning visit to the Trongsa Dzong, which is the largest fortress in the Kingdom and ancestral abode of Bhutan’s Royal family.
+Then visit Ta Dzong, built as a watch tower to guard Trongsa Dzong.
+After that, proceed to Bumthang and in the afternoon, visit the Jakar Dzong (Castle of the White Bird) built in the 17th century.
+Followed by a visit to the Kurjey Monastery where Guru Padmasambhava left his body imprint in the 8th century.
+The temple was later built in the 17th century.
 Later visit Jambay Lhakhang.
 Overnight at the lodge in Bumthang.

 Day 06 : Bumthang to Ngang Lhakhang

 The trek begins today.
-Trek route follows the Chamkhar Chhu river, coming across many villages and temples, meadows, forests of blue pine and scrub bamboo.
-Today is very relaxing and easy day.
-Arrive at the village camp at the altitude of 2,900m.
-Walking time about 6 hours.
+Trek route follows the Chamkhar Chhu river, coming across many villages and temples, meadows, forests of blue pine, and scrub bamboo.
+Today is a very relaxing and easy day.
+Arrive at the village camp at an altitude of 2,900m.
+Walking time is about 6 hours.

 Day 07 : Ngang Lhakhang to Ugyenchholing

-The trail ascends gradually towards the Phephe la pass, walking through the forests of junipers, until you arrive at the pass at an altitude of 3,340m.
-After the path descend to Tang valley, finally arriving at Ugyenchholing village.
-Camp by the side of the river at the altitude of 2,850m.
+The trail ascends gradually towards the Phephe la pass, walking through the forests of junipers until you arrive at the pass at an altitude of 3,340m.
+After the path descends to Tang valley, finally arriving at Ugyen Choling village.
+Camp by the side of the river at an altitude of 2,850m.
 Walking time 7 / 8 hours.

 Day 08 : Ugyenchholing to Phokpey, 17 km, 6 hours

-The beginning of trek is muddy and slippery.
-At about 3,000m it become a small footpath through muddy fields and dwarf bamboo.
-At about 3,400m the route crosses a meadow with more dwarf bamboo.
-Climb through the meadow and traverse through forest to another steep, high meadow.
+The beginning of the trek is muddy and slippery, and about 3,400 m the route crosses a meadow with dwarf bamboo.
+Then climb through the meadow and traverse through forest to another steep, high meadow.
 The trail leads to a summer pasture surrounded by forests and the ground is dotted with tiny blue alpine flowers.

 Day 09 : Phokpey to Ungaar, 20 km, 8 hours

-Continue ascending for half an hour until you reach Rodungla (4,100m).
-Then it is a steep descent to the valley floor.
+Continue ascending for half an hour until you reach Rodungla (4,100m), followed by a steep descent to the valley floor.
 There are few small meadows en route.
-After a short wander through dwarf bamboo you meet pine trees near campsite.
+After a short wander through dwarf bamboo you get to see pine trees surrounding the campsite.

 Day 10 : Ungaar to Taskila, 21 km, 8 hours

-This trail like a wave, wins up and down till Drula village and Khaine Lhakhang en route.
-It is one of the oldest temple in existence today, built in mid 7th century by the King Songtsen of Tibet to subdue demons.
+This trail, like a wave, winds up and down till Drula village and Khaine Lhakhang en route.
+It is one of the oldest temples, built in the mid 7th century by the King Songtsen of Tibet to subdue demons.